cruizm/AlternateBitProtocolSimulator/README.txt

 README.txt

-alternatebitprotocol.doc
+bin [This folder containes the .exe files which are generated during program execution]
+	src [This folder contains the simulator .exe file] ABP.exe
+	test [This folder contains the test .exe files] SUBNET_TEST.exe
+		SENDER_TEST.exe
+		RECEIVER_TEST.exe

+build [This folder contains .o files which are generated during program execution]
+	src [This folder contains simulator .o files] main.o
+		message.o
+	test [This folder contains the test .o files] subnet
+			main.o
+		sender
+			main.o
+		receiver
+			main.o

+data [This folder contains input data for testing and output files]
+	input_abp_0.txt
+	input_abp_1.txt
+	abp_output.txt

+doc [This folder contains documents related to project]
+	alternatebitprot.pdf
+	Cadmium_Documentation_Ubuntu.pdf
+	Cadmium_Windows.pdf

+include [THis folder contains the header files and data structures]
-atomics [This folder contains the header files]
+	atomics [This folder contains the header files] receiverCadmium.hpp
-	receiverCadmium.hpp
 		senderCadmium.hpp
 		subnetCadmium.hpp

-data_structures [This folder contains the data structures used in the project]
+	data_structures [This folder contains the data structures used in the project] message.hpp
-	message.hpp
 		message.cpp

+lib [This folder contains the libraries/dependencies]
+	cadmium [This folder contains cadmium files]
+	DESTimes [This folder contains DESTimes files]
+	vendor [This folder contains 3rd party header files needed in the project] iestream.hpp
+		NDTime.hpp

+src [This folder contains source code for the project]
+	data_structures [This folder contains the data structures used in the project] message.cpp
+	top_model [This folder contains source code for the Alternate Bit Protocol simulator] main.cpp

-test [This folder the unit test for the different include files]
+test [This folder contains the unit test for the different include files]
-	receiver [This folder contains the unit test of the receiver] main.cpp
-		makefile
+	data
 		receiver_input_test.txt
 		receiver_test_output.txt
-	sender [This folder contains the unit test of the sender] main.cpp
-		makefile
 		sender_input_test_ack_In.txt
 		sender_input_test_control_In.txt
 		sender_test_output.txt
-	subnet [This folder contains the unit test of the subnet] main.cpp
-		makefile
 		subnet_input_test.txt
 		subnet_test_output.txt
+	src
+		receiver [This folder contains the unit test of the receiver] main.cpp
+		sender [This folder contains the unit test of the sender] main.cpp

-vendor [This folder contains 3rd party header files needed in the project
+		subnet [This folder contains the unit test of the subnet] main.cpp
-	iestream.hpp
-	NDTime.hpp

-top_model [This folder contains source code for the Alternate Bit Protocol simulator some data for testing and some simulator outputs]
-	main.cpp
 makefile
-	input_abp_0.txt
-	input_abp_1.txt
-	abp_output_0.txt
-	abp_output_1.txt

 /*************/
 /****STEPS****/